saulpierotti/markdown_notebook/MP.md

 * When we create a tree we actually reconstruct the phylogeny of the marker, not of the species
 * Because of this, we want to use many molecular markers at the same time
 * We want to find which gene trees are informative for and overlap with the the species tree
-	* If the genes that I am studying are paralogous, the coalescent event for the gene will be different than for the species (!)
+	* If the genes that I am studying are paralogous, the coalescent event for the gene will be different than for the species!
 * Higher coalescence time is related to lower probability of wrong trees
 * The probability of coalescence for a pair of genes in 1 generation is 1/2N, where N is the size of a diploid population
 	* It is the probability that 2 copy of a gene derive from the same parent gene in the previous generation